What’s the Ideal Temperature to Set Your Thermostat in Winter?

 How Can You Get More Out of Your Thermostat?

+There are a few different thermostat options, all with different features.
 One of these home investments can help you save on your heating bill and avoid constantly adjusting the thermostat:

 - Wi-Fi thermostat connects to your home's wireless internet service and lets you remotely check and change the temperature in your home from an app on your smartphone or tablet.

 - Smart thermostats have some features in common with Wi-Fi thermostats.
-Both styles connect to the internet to be controlled remotely, but smart thermostats can also self-adjust based on a programmed schedule or the daily weather.
+Both styles connect to the internet to be controlled remotely.
+But smart thermostats can also self-adjust based on a programmed schedule or the daily weather.
 Some even come with motion sensors to heat the rooms you use most.

 - Traditional thermostats offer fewer special features, but they are the less expensive option.
 If you don't need to adjust the temperature remotely or to set up personalized heating and cooling schedules, a traditional thermostat should work just fine.